 You will also find a variety of growth factors like epithelial, endothelial, fibroblast, and platelet-derived growth factors.
 These are important in maintaining good gut health.

-Benefits of Bovine Colostrum for dogs
+Benefits of Bovine Colostrum for Your Dogs

-People have been utilizing bovine colostrum for dogs for many reasons.
+People have been utilizing bovine colostrum for their dogs for many reasons.
 They are beneficial to our furry friends on more than a few ways.

 Bovine Colostrum for Dogs with Allergies